-Being world experts in HIV self-testing we are asked questions all the time.
+Being world experts in HIV self-testing the BioSure team are asked questions all the time.
 We are passionate about and dedicated to education and myth-busting about HIV and AIDS and we thought it might be helpful to answer a few questions about unprotected sex and pregnancy.

 Being HIV positive and having a HIV negative baby